 Since commencing our operations, our efforts have been focused on research, development and the advancement of our product candidates into clinical trials.
 As a result, we have incurred significant losses.
-We have funded our operations primarily through the sale of common stock, licensing agreements with pharmaceutical partners and revenue from government grants.
-We incurred a net loss of \$23.4 million and \$21.5 million for the three months ended March 31, 2019 and 2018, respectively.
-At March 31, 2019, our cash, cash equivalents and marketable securities totaled \$266.9 million and our accumulated deficit was \$428.0 million.
-We have intellectual property protection on our STING and APRIL technologies and each of our product candidates, some of which we believe can be maintained into 2039.
+We have funded our operations primarily through the sale of common stock and licensing agreements with pharmaceutical partners.
+We incurred a net loss of \$7.6 million and \$23.4 million for the three months ended March 31, 2020 and 2019, respectively.
+At March 31, 2020, our cash, cash equivalents and marketable securities totaled \$205.9 million and our accumulated deficit was \$494.5 million.
+We have intellectual property protection on our STING and APRIL programs and each of our product candidates, some of which we believe can be maintained into 2040.